OWASP/owasp-summit-2017/Participants/ticket-24h-owasp/Avi-Douglen.md

 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---

 I am looking forward to contributing to the Threat Modeling workshops, as I have a lot of varied experience in this area, including constrained environments, paranoid cultures (ala defense and military), limited engagements, and full-scope in-depth ongoing security teams.
 This is also my current area of research.
-The OWASP SAMM session also is interesting.

-I am also happy to work on the Cheatsheets (these have already made some of my high-school students cry from joy :-) ), as well as AppSec tools or GitHub Working-Sessions.
+I am also interested in the SAST sessions, as well as OWASPSAMM.

 * [OWASP Israel](https://www.owasp.org/index.php/Israel) Chapter Leader, and Organizer of [AppSec Israel](https://www.owasp.org/index.php/AppSec_Israel_2016)